yappy/Unknown/README.md

 Not yet.

 ## Windows
+Only tested on Windows 10 + Visual Studio 2017
 ### dependencies
 * Visual Studio 2017 (Visual C++)
 * cmake (You can set PATH at installer)